Skip to main contentArrow Right

 Fig: Available jobs

-Since you do not have an admin role, you’ll see that the page does not display the Go to Admin Dashboard button.
-If you try to input the http://localhost:5173/admin URL manually, you will be redirected back to the dashboard.
+Since your account doesn’t have the admin role, the page won’t display the Go to Admin Dashboard button.
+If you manually enter http://localhost:5173/admin in the browser, you’ll be redirected back.

-To test if a user with the admin role can access the admin dashboard, go to the Descope console, select Users from the sidebar, select the actions button on the user who just signed up to edit their details, and on the user details modal, select Add Tenant / Role.
-Add the admin role you created previously to the user:
+To test admin access, open the Descope console and go to Users in the sidebar.
+Find the user you just created, click the actions button to edit their details, and in the user details modal, select Add Tenant / Role.
+Assign the admin role you set up earlier to this user.

 Fig: Editing user details

-Go back to the Vue application and refresh the Available Jobs page.
-Since the user now has an admin role, you will be able to see the Go to Admin Dashboard button:
+Return to the Vue application and refresh the Available Jobs page.
+Now that the user has the admin role, the Go to Admin Dashboard button will appear.

 Fig: Available Jobs page as an admin